 def create_table_workspace(table_ws_name, column_def_list): CreateEmptyTableWorkspace(OutputWorkspace=table_ws_name) table_ws = mtd[table_ws_name] for col_tup in column_def_list: data_type = col_tup col_name = col_tup table_ws.addColumn(data_type, col_name) return table_ws

-The easiest way to generate a custom event filter is to make one relative to the start time of the run or relative to a specified epoch.
-As the times in the table are seconds, a table can be created and used
+The easiest way to generate a custom event filter is to make one relative to the start time of the run.
+Note, the times in the table are in seconds.

 filter_rel = create_table_workspace('custom_relative', [('float', 'start'), ('float', 'stop'), ('str', 'target')]) filter_rel.addRow((0,9500, '0')) filter_rel.addRow((9500,19000, '1')) FilterEvents(InputWorkspace='ws', SplitterWorkspace=filter_rel, GroupWorkspaces=True, OutputWorkspaceBaseName='relative', RelativeTime=True)

 This will generate an event filter relative to the start of the

 run.
 Specifying the

 FilterStartTime in FilterEvents, one can specify a different time that filtering